Can You Really Combine Cisco Jabber, Slack, and Webex?

 If you’re keeping your infrastructure on-premises for now, the new integration means you can still access the features of the Webex cloud.

 Cisco intends this integration to be a bridge for people moving from Jabber to Webex.

 The hybrid setup is useful for today’s enterprises.
-It ensures that you can federate your Jabber client with Webex Teams.
+It ensures that you can federate your Jabber client with Webex.
 That means that users in both platforms can connect without switching apps.